ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

    terminate the search successfully.

-Note that if the starting log entry was not distinguished or if the starting log entry did not contain the greatest version of the label, the user may be obligated to monitor the label in the future, per
+Note that if the starting log entry was not distinguished or if the starting log entry did not contain the greatest version of the label, then the user may be obligated to monitor the label in the future per
 {{reasonable-monitoring-window}}.